jules2689/trudeau/docs/2020-04-17/pre_news.md

 While we wait to hear more from the Prime Minister about these details of various industries, Vassy talked a little bit there about what could happen in doing to help Alberta a.
 Let us go to Alberta to talk about what they are asking for because we know that the economy has been hit very hard.
-Not only by oil prices, but also the pandemic. a double whammy in that part of the country. and Jason Kennedy has said that it's possible that employment there -- the unemployment rate hits 25%, which would be just astounding.
+Not only by oil prices, but also the pandemic. a double whammy in that part of the country. and Jason Kenny has said that it's possible that employment there -- the unemployment rate hits 25%, which would be just astounding.
 The cbc's Carolyn Dunn joins me from Calgary All right, Carolyn I know you talked to people in the industry regularly and there have been a lot of asks.
 It doesn't sound like this is the big, big package that they maybe were looking for.
 But there will be something here.